bbauska/W3Cx-5of5/README.md

 }
 </pre>

-However, firing a specific action when the button is clicked, knowing which mouse button has been used, computing the (x, y) mouse pointer position in the button system coordinate, or executing more complex tasks can only be done through JavaScript.
+<p>However, firing a specific action when the button is clicked, knowing
+which mouse button has been used, computing the (x, y) mouse pointer position in the button system coordinate, or executing more complex tasks can only be done through JavaScript.</p>

-With JavaScript, a button click, a move of the mouse, a resized window, and many other interactions create what are called &quot;events&quot;.
+<p>With JavaScript, a button click, a move of the mouse, a resized window,
+and many other interactions create what are called &quot;events&quot;.
 The timing and order of events cannot be predicted in advance.
 We say that &quot;event processing&quot; is asynchronous.
 Web browsers detect events as they occur, and may pass them to JavaScript code.
-They do this by allowing you to register functions as <b>event listeners</b>, also called <b>handlers</b> or <b>callbacks</b> for specific events.
+They do this by allowing you to register functions as <b>event listeners</b>, also called <b>handlers</b> or <b>callbacks</b> for specific events.</p>

-Each time an event occurs, the browser puts it in a &quot;queue of events&quot;.
+<p>Each time an event occurs, the browser puts it in a &quot;queue of events&quot;.

-Then the browser looks at a list of &quot;Event Listeners&quot; and calls the ones that correspond to the type of event &quot;they listen to&quot;.
+Then the browser looks at a list of &quot;Event Listeners&quot; and calls the ones that correspond to the type of event &quot;they listen to&quot;.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-4-2">2.4.2 Adding and removing event listeners</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Live coding video: adding an event listener to a document</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 202.
 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->